Loading...

 So let's get going with that.

-Now, Stephen was unable to capitalise on the destruction of Matilda's troops during the Rout of Winchester or the loss of Oxford and her near capture during the Siege of Oxford in 1142.
+Now, Stephen was unable to capitalize on the destruction of Matilda's troops during the Rout of Winchester or the loss of Oxford and her near capture during the siege of Oxford in 1142.

 Instead, Stephen himself was nearly captured once again during the Battle of Wilton on the 1st of July, 1143, which resulted in the loss of Dorset to Matilda's forces.

-So that's a really, really key capture of Matilda and her forces.
+So there's a really, really key capture for Matilda and her forces.

-Numerous rebellions across the country also reduce his control over the north and the east of England as well.
+Numerous rebellions across the country also reduced his control over the north and the east of England as well.

 Stephen's relationship with his barons deteriorated rapidly during the 1140s.